Sreebhargavibalijaa/CorgiAI-Collaborative-Agent-Intelligence-for-Fraud-Detection/corgi-fraud/README.md

-# Corgi Fraud Detection System
+# CorgiAI: Collaborative Agent Intelligence for Fraud Detection

 An advanced AI-powered fraud detection system using multi-agent architecture with FastAPI backend and React frontend.